schrockn/graphscale/docs/introduction.rst

 Note that ``gen_other_objs`` and ``gen_some_other_objs``  are quite similar to their synchronous counterparts: What were raw function calls are now await statements.
 The developer essentially now has the illusion of synchronous control flow.

 The end result of this code running is two roundtrips.
-In addition, DataLoader adds a caching layer so that previously fetched objects with the same id are not re-fetched.
-Computation in each async function proceeds until an await is encountered whose semantics dictate return of control to the event loop -- as DataLoader.load_many does if all objects are not in cache.
-So in this case, ``asyncio.gather`` has created two concurrent async function invocations.
-The first executes until the first ``load_many`` and then yields control back to the central event loop.
+Computation in each async function proceeds until an await is encountered whose semantics dictate return of control to the event loop.
+Let's assume for this example that ``async_fetch_objects`` enqueues a request on a network will resume execution once that network request returns. ``asyncio.gather`` has created two concurrent async function invocations.
+The first executes until the first ``async_fetch_objects`` and then yields control back to the central event loop.
 This event loop then executes ``gen_some_other_objs`` until it enqueues its fetch.
-With no more async functions left to do any work the event loops yields control to DataLoader which executes a single synchronous fetch.
-(In this case the data loader calls the existing function ``sync_fetch_objects``) Execution then resumes where the last ``await`` occurred in each function.
-Both functions execute until their next ``load_many`` call which enqueue two distinct sets of ids to fetch.
+With no more async functions left to do any work the event loops then executes a single synchronous fetch.
+Execution then resumes where the last ``await`` occurred in each function.
+Both functions execute until their next ``async_fetch_objects`` call which enqueue two distinct sets of ids to fetch.
 These are then batched and fetched synchronously.

 This is a large mental shift as computation now unrolls as a DAG (directed, acyclic graph) of async functions invocations rather than a stack of synchronous functions calls.
 Once a developer has a adjusted to this fact, it's quite intuitive.